grafana/grafana/docs/sources/datasources/mssql/query-editor/index.md

 You can create queries with the Microsoft SQL Server data source's query editor when editing a panel that uses a MS SQL data source.

 This topic explains querying specific to the MS SQL data source.
-For general documentation on querying data sources in Grafana, see [Query and transform data][query-transform-data].
+For general documentation on querying data sources in Grafana, see [Query and transform data](ref:query-transform-data).

 ## Choose a query editing mode